grace-notes/website/contents/topics/holy-spirit.md

 who is given as a pledge of our inheritance, with a view to the redemption of God’s own possession, to the praise of His glory.

-• First, you must hear the word of truth, the gospel.
+* First, you must hear the word of truth, the gospel.

-• Then, you must believe the gospel.
+* Then, you must believe the gospel.

-• At that point, you are sealed by the Holy Spirit
+* At that point, you are sealed by the Holy Spirit

-**You were sealed** is the aorist passive indicative form of the verb  (**sphragidzw**), which means “stamped with a seal.”
+**You were sealed** is the aorist passive indicative form of the verb σφραγιζω (**sphragidzw**), which means “stamped with a seal.”

-• In the ancient world, the seal was a guarantee or a transaction, e.g., a signet impression on a ring.
+* In the ancient world, the seal was a guarantee or a transaction, e.g., a signet impression on a ring.
 Sealing was used to authenticate contracts, laws, invoices and military orders.
 The seal was also used in the ratification of treaties.

-• Seals were used to preserve tombs, libraries and treasuries.
+* Seals were used to preserve tombs, libraries and treasuries.
 The seal was backed up by the force of the government in charge, e.g., the seal on the tomb of Christ was guaranteed by the Roman troops.

-• Seals indicate ownership; God owns the believer, having purchased him from the slave market of sin (Eph.
+* Seals indicate ownership; God owns the believer, having purchased him from the slave market of sin (Eph.
 1:7; 1 Cor.
 6:20)

-• The believer is sealed as a guarantee of his eternal security.
+* The believer is sealed as a guarantee of his eternal security.

-THE FILLING OF THE HOLY SPIRIT
+## The Filling of the Holy Spirit

 When a person accepts Christ as Savior, the Holy Spirit comes into (indwells) his life permanently.
 The Holy Spirit indwells for the